B1naryB0b/Bit-Lab-Digital-Garden/src/site/notes/Computer Science/Variables/Floats.md

 >I'll do it again
 >-r/dankmemes

 Basically an extra extra long float with double a doubles digits of precision.
-It's only seen an a small number of languages.
+It's only seen in a small number of languages.
+God help you if you are in need of this data type.
 # Footnotes

 [^1]: https://press.rebus.community/programmingfundamentals/chapter/floating-point-data-type/